 Debt is Like Fat is another example of how much of a struggle personal finance and life can be.
 I have packed back on a fair amount of weight since I started writing here (about 50 pounds), and I continue to fight to try to get back to a more reasonable weight if only to ensure I live longer.
 I feel there is more to say in this area, so again, stay tuned.

-Thank you Dear Reader for staying around and reading along with my adventures in money.
+Thank you, Dear Reader, for staying around and reading along with my adventures in money.
 Celebrate Saint Patrick as well.

 The predicted snowmagedon for New York didn’t really appear, however, Boston took it on the nose as did the Maritime provinces, Ottawa continues to be storm free (for now).
 Ottawa’s weather has been cold but lacking in precipitation, but we still have February and March to get through yet.